-Going beyond combinations, bi-specific and bi-functional approaches in IO
+Going beyond combinations, bispecific and bifunctional approaches in IO

-Dr Tilo Senger (Development Program Lead in Oncology/Immuno-oncology) eloquently described aspects of Merck KGaA's research in an excellent talk.
+Dr. Tilo Senger (Development Program Lead in Oncology/ Immuno-oncology) eloquently described aspects of Merck KGaA's research in an excellent talk.
 He began by presenting the options for addressing the challenges that face the immuno-oncology development community.
-Dr Senger then outlined Merck KGaA's twin paradigm of developing bifunctionals/bispecifics with strong rationale of superiority vs. combinations of two compounds for the same targets and advancing effective partnerships with academia/biotech/pharma to maximise resource and permit the integration of emerging technologies.
-His talk centred on three development programs that featured different aspects of these paradigms.
+Dr. Senger then outlined Merck KGaA's twin paradigm of developing bifunctionals/bispecifics with strong rationale of superiority versus combinations of two compounds for the same targets and advancing effective partnerships with academia/ biotech/pharma to maximize resources and permit the integration of emerging technologies.
+His talk centered on three development programs that featured different aspects of these paradigms.

-Firstly, studies around the investigational tumour-targeting immunocytokine M9241 (NHS-IL12) (2) were described.
-This work was conducted in partnership with the National Cancer Institute at Bethesda, USA.
-Preclinical data were presented demonstrating that the activity of Avelumab (anti-PD-L1) is increased in combination with NHS-IL12 (3).
-Treatment with NHS-IL12 also led to increased PD-L1 expression in mouse tumours, induction of tumour-infiltrating lymphocyte infiltration in EMT6 and MC38 murine models and increased proliferation and activation of tumour-associated macrophages, T-cells and NK-cells was observed.
-Indeed, this program has reached an exciting stage; a phase 1b, open-label, dose-escalation trial (JAVELIN study design) of NHS-IL12 and Avelumab treatment of advanced solid tumours, with sequential assignment of expansion cohorts, is underway and primary data are expected in January 2020.
+Firstly, studies around the investigational tumor-targeting immunocytokine M9241 (NHS-IL12) (2) were described.
+This work was conducted in partnership with the National Cancer Institute in Bethesda, USA.
+Preclinical data were presented demonstrating that the activity of avelumab (anti-programmed cell death 1 ligand 1 [PD-L1]) is increased in combination with NHS-IL12 (3).
+Treatment with NHS-IL12 also led to increased PD-L1 expression in mouse tumors and induction of TIL infiltration in EMT6 and MC38 murine models.
+Increased proliferation and activation of tumor-associated macrophages, T cells and NK cells was also observed.
+Indeed, this program has reached an exciting stage; a phase Ib, open-label, dose-escalation trial (JAVELIN study design) of NHS-IL12 and avelumab treatment of advanced solid tumors, with sequential assignment of expansion cohorts, is underway and primary data are expected in January 2020.

-Dr Senger then discussed approaches to targeting Indoleamine 2,3-dioxygenase 1 (IDO1) and tryptophan 2,3-dioxygenase 2 (TDO2), key players in establishing immune resistance in tumours and catalysing the commitment step of the kynurenine pathway (4).
-The profile of M4112, a dual IDO1/TDO2 inhibitor, was highlighted which offers an opportunity for differentiation; IDO1 and TDO2 have distinct natural expression sites and are upregulated on different tumour cells.
-Interesting results from a recent AACR Meeting disclosure (5) on clinical responses in a M4112 dose finding trial and unexpected pharmacodynamics effects in plasma (limited decrease of kynurenine on day 1 then returning to baseline levels by day 15) were presented.
+Dr. Senger then discussed approaches to targeting indoleamine 2,3-dioxygenase 1 (IDO1) and tryptophan 2,3-dioxygenase 2 (TDO2), key players in establishing immune resistance in tumors and catalyzing the commitment step of the kynurenine pathway (4).
+The profile of M4112, a dual IDO1/TDO2 inhibitor, was highlighted which offers an opportunity for differentiation; IDO1 and TDO2 have distinct natural expression sites and are upregulated on different tumor cells.
+Interesting results from a recent American Association for Cancer Research (AACR) meeting disclosure (5) on clinical responses in an M4112 dosefinding trial and unexpected pharmacodynamic effects in plasma (limited decrease of kynurenine on day 1 then returning to baseline levels by day 15) were presented.
 Further investigation is currently underway.

-Dr Senger's third case study described the discovery of an innovative first-in-class bifunctional molecule (Bintrafusp alfa/M7824) in partnership with GSK.
-It is hoped that this TGF- β plus PD-L1 targeting bifunctional fusion protein will overcome poorly addressable tumour biology; M7824 exhibits stronger anti-tumour activity to co-administration of TGF- β trap and anti-PD-L1 in pre-clinical models (6).
-He showed promising data that indicated durable responses across all PD-L1 expression levels in a phase 1/2 non-small cell lung cancer (NSCLC) trial and marked responses in a phase 1 human papillomavirus-associated cancer trial.
+Dr. Senger's third case study described the discovery of an innovative first-in-class bifunctional molecule (bintrafusp alfa, M7824) in partnership with GSK.
+It is hoped that this transforming growth factor- β (TGF- β) plus PD-L1-targeting bifunctional fusion protein will overcome poorly addressable tumor biology; M7824 exhibits stronger antitumor activity to coadministration of TGF- β trap and anti-PD-L1 in preclinical models (6).
+He showed promising data that indicated durable responses across all PD-L1 expression levels in a phase I/II NSCLC trial and marked responses in a phase I human papillomavirus-associated cancer trial.
 The Merck-GSK Alliance is currently evaluating the potential of M7824 to treat difficult-to-treat cancers such as unresectable NSCLC, biliary tract cancer and others, with results keenly anticipated.